Samaara-Das/Tradingview-to-Everywhere/README.md

 # What is this branch for?
-This is the mai branch.
+This is the main branch.
 All the finalised changes come here.

 # Tradingview to Everywhere